Dani-j/Team2-Pycharm/index.md

 ## Software Versions

 This user documentation is written for PyCharm 2020.2.1 for Windows 10.
 If you are using older versions of PyCharm, we recommend updating your PyCharm before using this guide.
-Because this is intended for Windows 10, there may be discrepancies with other operating system.
+Because this is intended for Windows 10, there may be discrepancies with other operating systems.

 ## Prerequisites

-The following requisites are needed in order to use the user guide:
+The following prerequisites are needed in order to use the user guide:

 * Basic programming skills
 * Windows 10 operating system